ionic-team/ionic-docs/docs/api/action-sheet.md

 A button can also be passed data via the `data` property on `ActionSheetButton`.
 This will populate the `data` field in the return value of the `onDidDismiss` method.

-## Customization
+## Theming

 Action Sheet uses scoped encapsulation, which means it will automatically scope its CSS by appending each of the styles with an additional class at runtime.
 Overriding scoped selectors in CSS requires a [higher specificity](https://developer.mozilla.org/en-US/docs/Web/CSS/Specificity) selector.

+### Styling

 We recommend passing a custom class to `cssClass` in the `create` method and using that to add custom styles to the host and inner elements.
 This property can also accept multiple classes separated by spaces.
-View the [Usage](#usage) section for an example of how to pass a class using `cssClass`.

 ```css
 /* DOES NOT WORK - not specific enough */